openquoll/react-mug/docs/guide/eb8ec2b.md

 ## <span id="256ed49"></span>Key Content

 The bigger a state, the more traits there are.
-Some traits may reappear in different states.
-General traits are worth separating.
-Thus, React Mug provides state slicing.
+Some traits can reappear in different states.
+General traits are worth setting apart.
+Thus, React Mug provides trait segregation.

 For example, regarding a counter state as follows: